MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Mental States of Habitual Smartphone Use and Persuasion Strategies

 \subsubsection{Scaffolding Habits}

-Last, we encourage users to develop alternative beneficial habits to excessive smartphone use, aligning with their personal value and growth need~\cite{lyngs2019self,pinder2018digital}.
+Last, we encourage users to develop alternative beneficial habits to habitual smartphone use, aligning with their personal value and growth need~\cite{lyngs2019self,pinder2018digital}.
 By pre-identifying users' preferred habits and considering variables like location and time of habitual smartphone use, we suggest appropriate substitutes to assist users in \textit{Scaffolding Habits}.
 For example, \textit{"Hi, why not use this moment to memorize vocabulary instead of using your phone?
-It can help you learn a language and achieve your goals faster!"}
+It can help you learn a language and achieve your goals faster!"} \textit{Scaffolding Habits} covers all mental states.

-Through our Wizard of Oz (WoZ) and interview studies, we target habitual use for intervention and pinpoint crucial mental states that drive habitual usage.
-We then apply the Dual Systems Theory and ERG Theory to develop four targeted persuasion strategies.
-This informs the design of our MindShift system.